 While Google SketchUp is not a professional CAD tool it has the advantage of being free and, because of that, it is used by a large number of people.
-Recently, some of my customers where asked by their own customers to supply SolidWorks models for review in Sketch-up format.
+Recently, some of my customers were asked by their own customers to supply SolidWorks models for review in SketchUp format.

 Fortunately, we found a way to exchange data between SolidWorks and SketchUp - just follow this workflow:

 1. Save your SolidWorks model as ACIS (.SAT extension).

 Note: Make sure that the Options are set as per this image: